JuliaGraphics/Luxor.jl/docs/src/explanation/pathspolygons.md

 A single path can contain multiple separate graphic shapes.
 These can make holes.
-If you want a path to contain holes, you add the hole shapes to the path after reversing their direction.
-For example, to put a square hole inside a circle, first create a circular path, then draw a square path inside, making sure that the square path runs in the opposite direction to the circle.
+If you want a path to contain holes, you add the hole shapes to the current path after reversing their direction.
+For example, to put a square hole inside a circle, first create a circular shape, then draw a square shape inside, making sure that the square runs in the opposite direction to the circle.
+When you finally draw the path, the interior shape forms a hole.

 ```@example
 using Luxor # hide